-- 1. Set the film transport mode to S or C. - 2.
-Push the MODE button on the camLCD for 1s.
-Push repeatedly until an AEB and a ± symbol appear in the lower right frame on the display.
-Select the exposure deviation with the ▲ / ▼ buttons.
-Confirm by pressing MODE again or by pressing the release button halfway.
-An AEB symbol is shown on the display as well as the set exposure deviation.
-A +/-symbol is also shown on the viewLCD. - 3.
-Determine the exposure as normal in manual or 'automatic' mode. - Press the shutter release button (or remote release) and keep it pressed until the three frames have been exposed.
+1. Set the film transport mode to 'S' or 'C'.

+- 2. Depress the 'AEB' button located below the M/ d panel.
+The 'AEB' symbol will appear in the square in the M/d (fig.35). ' \pm 0.5' will also appear, replaced by ' \pm 1' if depressed one more time and finally a return to neutral if pressed for a third time.
+These figures show the amount of exposure variation you can choose from for the three frame sequence. - 3.
+Determine the exposure as normal in manual or 'automatic' mode. - 4.
+Press the shutter release button (or remote release) and keep it pressed until the three frames have been exposed.

 The exposures will consecutively be: standard, under, over.
-They are also indicated in the camLCD as follows (assuming 0.5 EV is your choice of variation for this example):

-Exposure #1 displays '± 0.5' (standard)

-Exposure #2 displays '-0.5' (under)

-Exposure #3 displays '+0.5' (over)
+They are also indicated in the M/d as follows (assuming 0.5 EV is your choice of variation for this example): Exposure #1 displays '± 0.5' (standard) Exposure #2 displays '-0.5' (under) Exposure #3 displays '+0.5' (over)

 The bracketing function will automatically be deactivated when the camera is turned off and will have to be reactivated when switched on again.
-The function can also be turned off by pressing the MODE button again.
+The function can also be turned off by pressing the AEB button again.

 If you release the pressure on the shutter release button (or remote release) too soon, the operation will not complete.
 When depressed again, the sequence will carry on from where it stopped.
 That is to say, if you release the pressure after the first exposure for example, the two final exposures remain programmed in the camera.
 Therefore, when you depress the release again (assuming you have not turned off the AEB mode or the camera), the first exposure will be underexposed by 0.5EV and the exposure after that, overexposed by 0.5EV.
-The information concerning the remaining frames remains in the camera even if it has gone into the standby mode but the AEB symbol and the figures will be visible again in the camLCD when the camera is reactivated.
+The information concerning the remaining frames remains in the camera even if it has gone into the standby mode but the AEB symbol and the figures will be visible again in the M/d when the camera is reactivated.

-Pay attention to the information in the camLCD when working in the AEB mode and to remember to cancel this mode after use either by pressing the AEB button again or by turning off the camera.
+Pay attention to the information in the M/d when working in the AEB mode and try to remember to cancel this mode after use either by pressing the AEB button again or by turning off the camera.
 Failure to do so can cause frames to be incorrectly exposed as you may have inadvertently continued an interrupted sequence or started a new one.

-The standard exposure will include any exposure compensation you have set.
-When using both exposure compensation and AEB, only the AEB setting will be shown on the camLCD.
+The standard exposure will include any exposure compensation you have set either by using the exposure compensation dial or via the ISO dial.